-"You've overtasked, good Simon Lee, Give me your tool" to him I said; And at the word right gladly he Received my proffer'd aid.
-I struck, and with a single blow The tangled root I sever'd, At which the poor old man so long And vainly had endeavoured.
+"You're overtasked, good Simon Lee, Give me your tool" to him I said; And at the word right gladly he Received my proffer'd aid.
+I struck, and with a single blow The tangled root I sever'd, At which the poor old man so long And vainly had endeavour'd.